hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/ivory/__morlevi__.md

 3. **Realistic Tests:** The examples now include more realistic scenarios, like checking for both a single WebElement and a list of WebElements when clicking a locator.

-4. **Edge Cases and Exceptions:** The `test_login_failure_popup` example demonstrates handling a potential exception.
+4. **Edge Cases and Exceptions:** The `test_login_failure_popup` example demonStartes handling a potential exception.
 More edge case scenarios for other functions should be added.

 5. **Clearer Assertions:** The assertions now directly check the expected outputs, making the tests more explicit about what's being tested.